Who we are

 CVCLT is also an Investment Partner (IP) with Homes England and a Registered Provider of Social Housing (RP).
 This enables CVCLT to have access to grant-funding for its developments from the Government’s Affordable Homes Programme.

-We have successfully completed our development of six independent living bungalows for older people to Walsden and the bungalows are now occupied.
+We have successfully completed our development of six independent living bungalows for older people to Walsden and the bungalows have been occupied since March 2020.

 We are working with other community groups in Hebden Bridge to ensure a long-term sustainable future for the heritage (Grade II listed) signal box, now decommissioned.

-We have been working for the past four years to bring new housing back to High Street, Hebden Bridge, the site of housing cleared in the 1960s slum clearances.
-The CLT’s view is that new housing should wherever possible be on sites of former housing or on brownfield ex-industrial land, rather than on greenfield sites.
-Disappointingly our planning application was rejected by the planning committee by majority vote in February 2019 and we are now exploring the right way forward.
+We have been working for the past nine years to bring new housing back to High Street, Hebden Bridge, the site of housing cleared in the 1960s slum clearances.
+Our second planning application was unanimously approved by Calderdale’s Planning Committee in March 2023 and we are awaiting the final documents to complete the planning approval for the scheme.

 Trustee Board